pierrebeaucamp/athena/pages/trying-to-demystify-K-Q-KDB.md

 hand is amazing.
 However, it is "just" an internal data-structure.
 There is no built-in persistence, sharding, fail-over or even concurrency methods.
-It is fast because it's simple and because it's realized in a simple and relatively fast language, to begin with.
+It is fast because it's simple and because it's realized in a simple and relatively fast language.
 However, it is certainly not magic.

 Let's look at the benchmark published by another author:
 [http://tech.marksblogg.com/benchmarks.html](http://tech.marksblogg.com/benchmarks.html)
 With enough processing power, it is not hard to beat KDB+.
-However what truly stands out is how little KDB+ requires and how "easy" it is to use.
+What truly stands out is how little KDB+ requires and how "easy" it is to use.
 And to me, this is far more respectable than having the fastest benchmarks out there.